The Complete Guide to Smart Warehousing: Systems + Solutions

 Retail fulfilment is often slowed down due to a lack of technology and logistics automation, inventory distribution, and inventory allocation, all of which play a role in optimising the fulfilment process.

-Not to mention, as your order volume grows, you and your team will have to spend more time on logistics operations, rather than focusing on other important business tasks.
+Not to mention, as your order volume grows, your team will have to spend more time on logistics operations, rather than focusing on other important business tasks.

 Smart warehousing processes, technology, and automation collects and aggregates data, which delivers insights on how to improve the fulfilment process.
 The result?
-An accurate, efficient, and fast fulfilment process that meets customer expectations.
+An accurate, efficient, and fast fulfilment process.

 For instance, ShipBob is a 3PL that operates a robust retail fulfilment infrastructure powered by the latest in digital logistics technology.

-As soon as an order is created or imported into your ShipBob dashboard, it is automatically sent to one of our fulfilment centres that’s holding your inventory to be fulfilled.
+As soon as an order is created or imported into your ShipBob dashboard, it is automatically sent to one of our fulfilment centres holding your inventory.
 Our tech assigns orders to our picking team, who receives a picking list of the items, quantities, and storage locations at our facility to procure and complete their pick(s).

 “Since partnering with ShipBob, we now have an automated system for shipping and can focus our time on new product launches.